cdisc-org/DataExchange-ODM-LinkML/docs/ItemRef.md

     range: YesOnly
   HasNoData:
     name: HasNoData
+    description: 'Used to indicate that an ItemRef that represent a dataset''s variable has no data.
+Note that variables refer to both standard and non-standard/ supplemental qualifiers variables (/ODM/Study/MetaDataVersion/ItemGroupDef/ItemRef or /ODM/Study/MetaDataVersion/ValueListDef/ItemRef). '
+    comments:
+    - 'Conditional

+      range:(Yes)

+      A comment must be included to explain why no data is present for dataset''s variables that were planned for use in the study.'
     domain_of:
     - ItemGroupDef
     - ItemRef
     range: YesOnly
   MethodOID:
     name: MethodOID
+    description: Reference to a MethodDef used to derive the value of this item.
+    comments:
+    - 'Optional

+      range:oidref

+      The MethodOID value must match the OID attribute for a MethodDef in this Study/MetaDataVersion.'
     domain_of:
     - ItemGroupRef
     - ItemRef